 H-70.
 The History of the Book in America, c.1700–1830

 This course will focus on the production, distribution, and reception of books, newspapers, and other printed materials in colonial and early national America up to the 1820s.
 Among the specific topics to be considered are: the role of imported books, the factors limiting the spread of printing, the proliferation of newspapers and circulating libraries, the press in the Revolutionary era, the shift from printing to publishing in the 1790s, the reprint trade, copyright legislation and practice, author-publisher relations, the decentralized nature of the book trade, the rise of cooperative interregional book distribution systems, the structural flaws in the book trade, its near-collapse during the War of 1812, and its recovery and reorganization in the 1820s.

 This course is aimed at scholars, librarians, collectors, and others who are already familiar with the broad outlines of early modern book history but who wish to focus on what is specific to American book culture in the colonial and early national periods.
-Its chronological sequel is Michael Winship’s “The American Book in the Industrial Era, 1820-1940” (H50); and it supplements at a more advanced level the broad overview offered in his “History of the Book in America” (H-15).
+Its chronological sequel is Michael Winship’s The American Book in the Industrial Era, 1820-1940 (H-50); and it supplements at a more advanced level the broad overview offered in The History of the Book in America: A Survey from Colonial to Modern (H-15).
 In their personal statement, applicants are requested to summarize briefly their background in the field, current research projects, and topics or issues that they would particularly like the course to address.
-Students will be asked to bring a laptop with them to some sessions of the course.